DYNAFRONT HOLDINGS BERHAD

-2.9 He/she shall always during working hours be neatly and properly dressed and groomed.
+2.9 He/she shall always, during working hours, be neatly and properly dressed and groomed.

 3.2 The Group may, on the grounds of misconduct and depending on the severity of the offence, impose the necessary disciplinary action as it deems fit.

 3.3 As general guidance, the following is a list of misconducts which are not meant to be exhaustive.
-The act of any of them by an employee or director shall render him/her liable to disciplinary action.
+The act of any of them by an employee or director shall render him/her liable for disciplinary action.

 Poor quality or quantity of work.